dianasgit/Graphs_Theory_Exercises_Python/README.md

 Incidence Matrix: A matrix representing connections between vertices and edges in a graph.

-Walk (or Path): A sequence of vertices in which each vertex is connected to the next by an edge in the graph.

 Cycle: A closed walk in a graph where the first and last vertices are the same, and edges are not repeated (except for the edge connecting the first and last vertices).